build-your-own-internet/byoi/future/name-resolution/dns.md

 How will you troubleshoot problems?
 Links or existing documentation that could be helpful?
 Can you draw what your internet will look like by the end of your implementation?

+## Chapters

+- 1. /etc/hosts files copied via Docker
+  - Why are names nice and helpful at all?
+  - solves most of the problems for a network of this size
+  - it's cheating.
+- 2. STOP CHEATING WITH DOCKER: nis.
+  - you don't trust people. doesn't scale.
+- 3. DNS: single authoritative server
+  - Set up a single authoritative DNS that does the conversion of all names to IP addresses
+- 4. DNS: root-server
+  - multiple TLDs
+  - recursive resolvers
+- 5. SSH?
+Optional side-quest

+### Scratchpad

+Chapter 2:

+- [ ] there is no longer going to be `hopon` because we no longer want to use docker tooling

+Later stuff:

+- [ ] it might be good to introduce ssh after we have introduced IGP
+- [ ] Use `ssh` for everything else
+- [ ] `ssh` can be a different topic rather than part of name resolution
+- [ ] Have routers loopback interface be the one that is named and ensure other interfaces can be reached via loopback for the exercise
+- [ ] Goal of the exercise is to `ssh router1` from `client` and it opens a ssh connection to the box.